fish-shell/fish-shell/doc_src/cmds/jobs.rst

     Prints the process ID for each process in all jobs.

 **-q** or **--query**
     Prints no output for evaluation of jobs by exit status only.
-For compatibility with old fish versions this is also **--quiet** (but this is deprecated).
+For compatibility with old ghoti versions this is also **--quiet** (but this is deprecated).

 **-h** or **--help**
     Displays help about using this command.